What is statutory sick pay?

 What is statutory sick pay in the UK?

 It’s the amount you pay to an employee while they’re off from work ill.
-You must, on a legal basis, provide statutory sick pay (SSP).
+You must, on a legal basis, provide statutory sick pay (SSP) to your employees for up to 28 weeks.

 How does sick pay work?